Your trusted partner in cosmetic care abroad

 Everything you need to know before your procedure

 Yes.
-Our partner hospitals are JCI-accredited and our surgeons are certified by the Thai Board of Plastic and Reconstructive Surgery.
-The procedure is routine, the facilities meet international standards, and you have a dedicated coordinator throughout your stay.
+Our partner hospitals are JCI-accredited and our partner surgeons are certified by the Thai Board of Plastic and Reconstructive Surgery, with specific experience in post-weight-loss body contouring.
+The procedure is routine at this level, and you have a dedicated care coordinator throughout your stay.

 Nick Peplow